Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

 |2.5

 Looking to bet on one or more of Max Strus' player prop bets?
-Sign up at DraftKings with our link to get a first deposit bonus today!
+Sign up at BetMGM with our link to get a first deposit bonus today!

 Heat vs Nuggets Additional Info